c3-suzuki/rabbitmq-website/site/oauth2-examples-multiresource.md

 # Use multiple OAuth 2.0 servers and/or audiences

-You are going to test the following OAuth flows:
+Demonstrate how to authenticate using OAuth 2.0 protocol and several OAuth resources managed on the following flows:

-1. Access AMQP protocol
+* Access AMQP protocol
-2. Access Management UI
+* Access Management UI

 ## Prerequisites to follow this guide